AguaClara/Textbook/Introduction/Grand_Challenges.rst

 The hydraulic solution to this problem is to use pulsed flow with a pulse having a volume equal to perhaps 1-5 cm of depth in the reactor.
 The pulse will completely lift the settled bed of sludge and the sludge will then fall through the water column.
 This lift and drop cycle is expected to have much more uniform flow of water through the sludge bed then would be achieved by a stagnant bed that would rapidly develop preferential flow paths.

 Upflow anaerobic settled bed (UASB) are conventionally known as upflow anaerobic sludge blanket reactors.
-The word "blanket" is frequently used in the field of water and wastewater treatment to refer to a fluidized bed of suspended particles (see floc blanket).
+The word "blanket" is frequently used in the field of water and wastewater treatment to refer to a fluidized bed of suspended particles (see floc filter).
 Unfortunately that definition is not clearly communicated by the term "blanket" and this has led to confusion of the fundamental mechanisms at play in UASB reactors.

 Fluidized bed reactors required inlet and bottom geometry configurations that prevent settled particles from accumulating anywhere on the bottom of the reactor.
 Many UASB reactors have flat bottoms and the inlets are not designed to ensure continuous resuspension of settled particles.
 Thus conventional UASB reactors are often not fluidized beds and thus don't have the mass transfer efficiencies that they could have.